-On 17 April 2020 the Company announced that it had exercised the option to acquire the project following the satisfaction of all conditions pertaining to the acquisition agreement including all earn-in requirements.
+On 17 April 2020, Corazon announced it had exercised the option to acquire 100% of the Lynn Lake Nickel-Copper-Cobalt Sulphide Project following the satisfaction of all conditions pertaining to the acquisition agreement including all earn-in requirements.
 The acquisition was formalised on 17 June 2020, with the transfer of all the Lynn Lake project tenements from the vendor.